fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-servicerequest-intro.md

 * `ehealth-referenceRange` can contain one or more reference ranges against which values in measurements (resource(s) resulting from conducting the activity) can be compared.
 These are copied from the ActivityDefinition referenced in `definition` and can subsequently be adjusted to suit the particular Patient context
 * `ehealth-sharingPolicy` sets a stance on whether publication to national document sharing of the measurements (resource(s) resulting from conducting the activity) shall be allowed or not.
 The value is copied from the ActivityDefinition referenced in `definition` and can subsequently be adjusted to suit the particular Patient context.
+* `ehealth-servicerequest-statusHistory` contains history of changes in `status`, and is automatically maintained by the infrastructure.
+* `ehealth-servicerequest-statusSchedule` contains a list of scheduled changes in `status`.
+The infrastructure applies these changes automatically, and will remove the entry for the change once it has been applied.